Skip to content

 Environmental Benefits of Grass-fed Beef and Pastured Pork

-- Minimal use of fossil fuels — cattle harvest their own feed and spread their own manure!
+- Minimal use of fossil fuels — livestock harvest their own feed and spread their own manure!

 - Reduced disturbance from machinery benefits wildlife, especially ground-nesting birds

-- Cattle are born and raised on pasture — not feedlots and cement floored mega-barns, so they have less hoof and leg injuries, and rarely suffer the breathing problems and skin ailments that often afflict cattle kept indoors.
+- Cattle are born and raised on pasture — not feedlots and cement floored mega-barns.
+Nature pastures allow less hoof and leg injuries, rarely suffer the breathing problems and skin ailments that often affect cattle when kept indoors.

-- Less flies and parasites because the herd is constantly moved to fresh grass and kept ahead of the flies and manure.
+- Livestock have less flies and parasites surround them because the herd is constantly moved to fresh grass and kept ahead of the flies and manure.
 Less time standing and sleeping in muddy barnyards!

-- Cattle are free to choose from wide variety of natural forages and can self-medicate from herbal remedies growing in the pastures.
+- Livestock are free to choose from wide variety of natural forages and can self-medicate from herbal remedies growing in the pastures.

-- Less stress — when cattle have room to roam and can enjoy the normal social behaviors inherent in herd animals, they are healthier and live longer.
+- Less stress — when livestock have more room to roam and can enjoy the normal social behaviors inherent in herd animals, they are healthier and live longer.